• Skip to primary navigation

 Programme summary

 In response, Trust for London and Jobcentre Plus contacted ARE to ask what could be done to address this situation.
-Trust for London funded ARE to carry out action research and in 2014 we published the Action Plan to Increase Employment Rates for Young Black Men.
+Trust for London funded us to carry out action research and in 2014 we published the Action Plan to Increase Employment Rates for Young Black Men.

 As a result of this report, the Moving on Up programme started in 2015.